Caldecott Tunnel: History

 In the 19th century, traffic over the Berkeley Hills in this area went up Harwood Canyon, now known as Claremont Canyon (behind the Claremont Hotel).
 The road leading up the canyon from the west was initially called Harwood's Road, later changed to Telegraph Road, and finally, Claremont.
 The road on the other side of the hills became known as Fish Ranch Road, its current name, some time after 1870, the year the Oakland Trout Company incorporated its fish and frog farm in the vicinity.
 An inn and stage coach stop called the Summit House once existed at the summit.

 The idea of a tunnel through the hills began as early as 1860.
 In that year, the idea was proposed and rejected by the citizens of Alameda and Contra Costa Counties.
-It was revived in 1871 with a proposal which described a route running from the end of Broadway, similar to the actual routing of today's Caldecott Tunnel although it is not clear from the description exactly which canyon was being referred to.
-The proposed tunnel would be only some 500 feet long and would have its outlet in the San Pablo Creek watershed with a road leading into Lafayette.
-A franchise was granted to a group of developers who passed the franchise onto another group.
+It was revived in 1871 in a private attempt led by L.W.
+Kennedy which however failed after boring about 200 feet into the hills from the east side of the hills above the location of today's Caldecott Tunnel when water was struck, washing out the work.
+Bankruptcy followed and the effort, which came to be known as the "old Kennedy tunnel" was abandoned.
+A franchise was subsequently granted to a group of developers who passed the franchise onto another group.
 The proposal languished until the turn of the century.

-In 1903, a tunnel was finally built above the present location of the Caldecott Tunnel, near the top of Temescal Canyon, the next canyon south of Claremont Canyon.
-This tunnel was approached by a new road dubbed "Tunnel Road" which started at the top of Ashby Avenue in Berkeley.
+Just before the end of the 19th century, the tunnel idea was revived and discussed by business and government representatives of Contra Costa and Alameda Counties.
+These discussions led to a new tunnel construction project at the approximate location of the old Kennedy tunnel attempt.
+The work on the Contra Costa side proceeded based on the old tunnel alignment while work on the Alameda County side started from the top of Temescal Canyon.
+On the west side, the project involved the construction of a proper approach road.
+The new road, dubbed "Tunnel Road", was built from the top of Russell Street in Berkeley (later realigned with Ashby Avenue) at the foot of Claremont Canyon and ran around the spur separating that canyon from Temescal Canyon, climbing along the slope of the spur to the summit of the Berkeley Hills until it reached the west portal of the new tunnel.
 The west end of the tunnel was at about 37.8561°N 122.2137°W while the east end of the tunnel is now in private property owned by the East Bay Regional Park District, on the former site of the Canary Cafe.

-This tunnel was dedicated as the "Inter-County Tunnel", later called the "Kennedy Tunnel".
-The tunnel was very narrow and arched, such that two tall buggies could not pass each other.
+The tunnel was dedicated on November 4, 1903 as the "Inter-County Tunnel".
 A system of lighting a small fire with a newspaper was used to control this one-way traffic.
 The tunnel height was increased in 1915 by 3 feet to accommodate larger vehicles.
-When the new Broadway (Caldecott) tunnel was completed, the old tunnel was used mostly by pedestrians until it was sealed in 1947.
+After the new Broadway (Caldecott) tunnel was opened at the end of 1937, the old tunnel was used mostly by pedestrians until it was sealed in 1947.